timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## Content Availability

-Publication service operators MUST ensure that their RRDP servers are highly available.
+Publication service operators must ensure that their RRDP servers are highly available.

-The RRDP snapshot and delta files SHOULD remain available for at least two hours after they have become unreferenced by the latest RRDP notification file.
+The RRDP snapshot and delta files should remain available for at least two hours after they have become unreferenced by the latest RRDP notification file.
 A two-hour period retention period helps ensure overlap with RPs following an hourly synchronisation schedule.
 Too short of a retention period might lead to files being not found by slow fetching RPs and can cause a